Why You Care

 The Surprising Finding

 While the sequential STT → NLP → TTS flow might seem intuitive, the surprising finding within Deepgram's article is the explicit claim that this specific architecture still delivers "the lowest latency and the greatest flexibility."
-In an era where integrated, end-to-end AI models are increasingly common, Deepgram's continued advocacy for a modular, three-stage pipeline suggests that breaking down the process into distinct components can offer performance advantages, particularly in terms of real-time responsiveness and adaptability.
-This challenges the notion that a single, monolithic AI model is always the superior approach for voice applications, especially when low latency is a essential requirement.
-The article implies that by optimizing each stage independently, developers can achieve a level of control and speed that might be harder to attain with more opaque, integrated systems.
+In an era where integrated, end-to-end AI models are increasingly common, Deepgram's continued advocacy for a modular, three-stage pipeline suggests that breaking down the process into distinct components can offer performance advantages.
+This challenges the notion that a single, monolithic AI model is always the superior approach, especially when control and real-time responsiveness are essential.
+It implies that by optimizing each stage independently, users achieve a level of control and speed that is harder to attain with more opaque systems.

 What Happens Next